 This website carries a summary of information on this area of financial planning, however for more detailed information please see our other websites at:

 www.carefeeplanningnorfolk.co.uk and www.carefeeplanningsuffolk.co.uk

 With higher life expectancy and ongoing improvements in healthcare, larger numbers of us are likely to require some kind of care at some stage during our lifetimes.

-The average cost of care in a UK residential care home in 2009 was £467 per week and with the additional cost of nursing care, the cost rises to £678 per week.
+The average cost of care in a UK residential care home in 2012 was £519 per week*.
 Meeting these costs is a challenge for anyone, particularly if reliant on pension income.

 Getting good independent advice at the time you make choices about care is essential.
 Our specialist advisers are highly qualified to give advice in this area and hold the prestigious SOLLA (Society of Later Life Advisers) accreditation.
 For further information see: www.societyoflaterlifeadvisers.co.uk.